richardfazzio/text-to-csv/README.md

 ## To run:

 In command line execute: `$npm start` to run the program.
+The .csv should be saved under the same directory as the .txt file with the same name.